TDStrasser/Kookaberry-Reference-Guide/docs/source/dht.rst

     Creates the DHT11/22 sensor object.

-    The parameter *pin* can be a string naming the connector, like ``"P2"``, or a :ref:`machine.Pin` object representing the pin on the connector.
+    The parameter *pin* can be a string naming the connector, like ``"P2"``, or a :class:`machine.Pin` object representing the pin on the connector.

 DHT Methods
 -----------